 Some common HTML attributes include:

-Can you use multiple attributes for a single element?
+4. Can I use multiple attributes in an HTML element?

 Related Technology Terms